gdbroman/broman.blog/about.md

 1. Writing is fun
 2. It helps me think

 The complicated answer is that I can't _not_ write.

 That I begin to rot if I go more than one day without writing.
 Like as if my thoughts are tangling themselves into a big knot up there.

-**I don't run any ads or analytics on here.
-And I never will.** The goal is authentic expression.
-My thoughts: no more, no less.
+**I don't run any ads or analytics on here - nor will I ever.** The goal is authentic expression.

 ## Err...Who are you?
 Who am I?
 That's a tough one.